cabarius/ToyBox/ToyBox/ReadMe.md

   * (***ShadowRanger***) Bugfix for taking 10 out of combat: corrected missing IsInCombat flag
   * (***ShadowRanger***) Added a vescavors-begone option, similar to spiders-begone, to replace all vescavor models
   * (***Mafemergency***)* Tweak to highlight hidden interactable objects
+* **Multiple Classes Per Level Up** - added safey check where if all classes are gestalt (can happen if you set your original class gestalt and the load a save from before you gained your new main class) then we treat the first one as non gestalt
+* **Enchantment** now displays item modifers for the weapon you are editing
 * **Loot Coloring** - Improved legibility of colored loot in various loot views
 * **Loot Checklist**  - Containers and Units now sort with higest rarity loot at the top
-* **Multiple Classes Per Level Up** - added safey check where if all classes are gestalt (can happen if you set your original class gestalt and the load a save from before you gained your new main class) then we treat the first one as non gestalt
 * **Party Editor**
   * Changed Stat < and > arrows to have a box background instead of the ugly buttons
   * Fixed long standing crasher when editing stats in the text field and you hit enter